Mohd-Tayyab-Betgeri/Face-Recognition-based-attendance-monitoring-system/README.md

 # Face-Recognition-based-attendance-monitoring-system
-It is a face recognition python project.
+It is a face recognition attendance python project.